slevomat/coding-standard/doc/namespaces.md

 Sniff provides the following settings:

 * `searchAnnotations` (defaults to `false`): enables searching for class names in annotations.
-* `ignoredAnnotationNames`: case sensitive list of annotation names that the sniff should ignore (only the name is ignored, annotation content is still searched).
+* `ignoredAnnotationNames`: case-sensitive list of annotation names that the sniff should ignore (only the name is ignored, annotation content is still searched).
 Useful for name collisions like `@testCase` annotation and `TestCase` class.
-* `ignoredAnnotations`: case sensitive list of annotation names that the sniff ignore completely (both name and content are ignored).
+* `ignoredAnnotations`: case-sensitive list of annotation names that the sniff ignore completely (both name and content are ignored).
 Useful for name collisions like `@group Cache` annotation and `Cache` class.